 Child Care Provider Search, SD Department of Social Services

 Search for registered or licensed childcare providers in South Dakota communities.
 Families without access to the internet may contact their local office of SD Department of Social Services, Child Care Services to request a printed copy of available providers.

 Child Care Services, SD Department of Social Services

 The Division of Child Care Services provides assistance to low income families who need held with childcare costs while parents work or attend school.
 Information on licensed childcare providers in your area can be accessed on the 800 number or by calling your local Department of Social Services, Child Care Services.

 Early Childhood Enrichment Program, Child Care Services,

 SD Department of Social Services

 Statewide, regionally based free or low cost services to support early child care providers and parents.
-May include telephone, consultation, on-site help and/or trainings on issues such as managing behaviors, encouraging development, and financial management.
+May include telephone, consultation, on-site help and/or training on issues such as managing behaviors, encouraging development, and financial management.
 Developmental toy/equipment and resource lending libraries.